oracle-samples/db-sample-schemas/README.md

 default and temporary tablespace names.
 The passwords for the new HR, OE, PM, IX, SH and BI users will be set to the values you specify.

+Using a connect string permits connections to non-container databases and pluggable database using the same syntax.

+An example of connect strings for databases with services noncdb and pdb: localhost:1521/noncdb localhost:1521/pdb

 ### 2.7.
 Review the installation logs